kahay/decirunes/README.md

 2. **Install dependencies:**

    npm install
-   Or if you prefer yarn:
+   Or, if you prefer yarn:
    yarn install

 3. **Start the application:**